 Is there a CFAR option for trip interruption coverage?

 Trip interruption insurance is specifically for when something goes wrong mid-trip and you must leave early.
 Canceling for any reason during your trip is usually not allowed, and it is rare to find a policy that allows for this.

 If a family member gets seriously ill, will cancel-for-any-reason coverage protect my trip costs?

 Yes, because you can cancel for any reason!
 But be careful; most standard trip cancellation coverage packages will have this as a covered reason, so if this is the possibility that you are most worried about, you could save some money with a cheaper plan.

 Should I buy CFAR coverage if I suddenly realize I need to cancel my trip?

 This is where the specific time frame comes into play.
-It is risky (and possibly illegal) to buy insurance if you know that you will immediately use it.
-Try to buy travel insurance proactively just in case it is needed, ideally around the time of your first trip payment, which the application will ask for anyway.
+It is risky (and possibly illegal) to buy insurance if you know you will immediately use it.
+Try to buy travel insurance proactively if needed, ideally around the time of your first trip payment, which the application will ask for anyway.

 - Best Senior Travel Insurance Plans & Options